 Although it’s not necessary, I suggest that you weigh the puree immediately and write the exact amount on the bag.
 You’ll thank me later.
-Now your pumpkin puree is ready for a freezer!
+Now your pumpkin puree is ready for the freezer!

 Pumpkin puree prepared this way can last in the freezer for about 4-5 months.

-If you don’t have or use plastic zip bags, you can transfer pumpkin puree in ice mold and freeze it too.
+If you don’t have or use plastic zip bags, you can transfer pumpkin puree to an ice mold and freeze it too.